PITTSBURGH — It started in August, in the second week of Pitt’s training camp at UPMC Rooney Sports Complex on the city’s South Side.

 Late in the third quarter, Pickett scrambled for 11 yards and a first down at the UCF 17, but after the play, UCF defensive tackle Cam Goode was flagged for unsportsmanlike conduct and Pickett needed help coming off the field.

 Redshirt freshman Nick Patti relieved Pickett and scored a touchdown — Pitt’s first since the first quarter — which brought the Panthers back to within striking distance of the Knights.

 “There’s going to be pain involved football,” said Pickett, who retuned during Pitt’s next drive.
 “It’s part of the game.
 It’s what you sign up for.”

-UCF head coach Josh Heupel decided three times was too many and kicked a 28-yard field goal to give Pitt the ball back and make the Panthers score a touchdown.
+UCF head coach Josh Heupel decided three fourth down tries was too many and kicked a 28-yard field goal to give Pitt the ball back and make the Panthers score a touchdown.